osrf/gazebo_tutorials/actor/tutorial.md

 * Actors are always static (i.e. no forces are applied on them, be it from gravity or contact or anything else)

+* Actors support skeleton animation imported from COLLADA and BVH files.

-* Actors can have their motions scripted directly in SDF, with support for different skeleton descriptions and open loop trajectories.
+* Actors can have trajectories scripted directly in SDF.

 * There can't be models nested inside actors, so we're limited to animated meshes, links and joints.